 The full-time option typically takes one calendar year to complete; you will begin courses in the summer term of the year you are accepted.
 The full-time option is available at the Springfield campus.

 You are required to meet with your advisor when scheduling classes.
-The course rotation page provides information about when classes will be offered.

 The following degree plan is based on the general education program instituted in fall 2014.
 For the previous general education requirements, please access these Student Transition Resources.

 First semester (summer)

 SWK 750 Human Behavior and Family Systems||3|

 SWK 754 Perspectives on Individual and Family Health Assessment||3|